Introduction

 - Time-Saving:

-- Instead of manually calculating various deductions, a salary calculator automates the process and saves time.
+- Instead of manually calculating various deductions, an automated process saves time.

 - Tax Efficiency: